 If you want to move the location of your front door from its original position, you will need to seek planning permission from your local authority.
 Even if you’re moving the door 300mm from its original position, you will still need planning permission.

-Replacing a door in a listed property/property in a conservation area
+Replacing a door in a listed building/property in a conservation area

 If you live in a listed building or in a conservation area, you will need to get planning permission for any replacement windows and doors.
 This is to ensure the replacement doors are in keeping with the original style of the property or area.